Despera

 Despera (ですぺら, Desupera) is a planned anime series, written by Chiaki J. Konaka and featuring character designs by Yoshitoshi Abe.
 It is Abe and Konaka's third collaboration, following Texhnolyze and Serial Experiments Lain.
 Ryūtarō Nakamura, who directed Serial Experiments Lain, was tapped to direct Despera but died before production could begin.

 The title Despera is taken from a poem of the same title by Japanese Dadaist poet Jun Tsuji.
 Though the title of Tsuji's poem comes from the word "despair" or "desperation", the official blog for the anime stated that it can also imply the Spanish word desperado.
-A graphic novel serialization related to the anime was published in the Japanese magazine Animage from July 2009 to July 2010.
+A light novel serialization related to the anime was published in the Japanese magazine Animage from July 2009 to July 2010.

+Despera is a spiritual successor/predecessor to Serial Experiments Lain sharing common themes and story elements, as well as connections between the series' respective main characters.

 Story

-The story centers around Ain, a 14-year-old girl who builds devices despite her lack of scientific or engineering background.
-An alternate history science fiction story, it is set in Tokyo during the Taishō era in 1922, one year before the 1923 Great Kantō earthquake.
+The story centers around Ain, a girl who builds devices despite her lack of scientific or engineering background.
+An alternate history science fiction story, set in Tokyo during the Taishō era spanning from 1922, to the 1923 Great Kantō earthquake.
+The final chapter prologue takes place in an unspecified year during the Shōwa era.